parthian-sterlet/mcot-kernel/readme.md

 `<path to whole-genome promoters>` =  a path to the whole-genome dataset of promoters, three folders “hs”, “mm” and “at” that imply application of *H.sapiens*, *M.musculus* and *A.thaliana* promoter datasets for setting of thresholds for input motifs.

+'<pvalue>' = recognition threshold of motifs transformed to the logarithmic -log10(err) scale of expected recognition rate (err), default value 0.0005

 The command line for anchor_pro option: